 Last Friday I walked down to my lawyer’s office, sat down in a wood-panelled boardroom, and quickly signed a few papers.
 I checked my phone when I was done: it took all of seven minutes for me to resign from nForm.

-We’re hiring a user experience designer to work out of our Edmonton office.
-If you’re interested and you meet the requirements, please get in touch--we’d love to talk with you!
-Not in Edmonton?
-Don’t be shy.
-If you’re just the person we need, we’ll offer a moving allowance to get you here.
+We’re hiring an information architect/user experience analyst to work out of our Edmonton office.
+If you’re interested and you meet the requirements, please get in touch–we’d love to talk with you!

 Every time you go to a dinner party or a networking event, one of the first things people ask you is, “What do you do for a living?”
 It’s how we get to know someone and get them comfortable enough to start talking about themselves.
 But what if you have one of those jobs that’s hard to explain in one canned statement?

 Proudest moment: The work we’ve done with crown prosecutors (service design and interface design) this year has been really fun because they’re articulate, engaged and passionate about what they do.
 Overall though, what I’m most proud of is having a great team that’s capable of tackling ambitious research and design projects.
 I guess that’s the kind of thing the boss should say, but it’s also true.

 Proudest project moment: The Better Intranets Conference was one of my favourite projects to work on this year.
 I love organizing events and this was the first major event I did with nForm.
 It was also our first time holding this conference, so there was a certain amount of risk involved in whether or not it would be successful.
 And thankfully it was a success!
 It was a great opportunity for us to bring people together and have them talk about their experience with intranets.